Breadcrumb

 Research Interests

 My main research interests involve the development and use of novel mathematical methods to utilise the information in large epidemiological datasets.
-My work has aimed to build on the best existing epidemiological methods, but combining these with modern clustering methods and biologically-motivated mathematical models of disease.
-This has included extensive multi-stage modelling of disease using UK Biobank data, and pioneering the use of the Poisson-Binomial model to quantify how much disease-risk can be explained by old age and established risk factors.
+My work has aimed to combine the best existing epidemiological methods with modern clustering techniques and biologically-motivated mathematical models of disease.
+This has included extensive multi-stage modelling of disease using UK Biobank data (21st Armitage Workshop: Talk by Dr Anthony Webster), and pioneering the use of the Poisson-Binomial model to quantify how much disease-risk can be explained by old age and established risk factors.
 This latter work provides a first attempt to quantify how much prior diseases are increasing future disease-risk in the UK Biobank cohort, above what is expected based on age and well-known risk factors.
 My previous research has ranged from theoretical results in soft condensed matter and plasma physics, to cancer epidemiology and climate change.
 Broadly, my interests lie in the development and use of mathematical and statistical models for problems with social or public health value.

 Publications